Saturday, January 15, 2022

 nightshade swallows the sun

-deadly with the instinct-wrath of viper-on-mouse.
+deadly with the wrath of viper-on-mouse.

-the wind moans through a pelvis-shaped canyon
+wind moans in a pelvis-shaped canyon

-as coyotes raise their eldritch piccolos
+when coyotes raise their eldritch piccolos

-and a few last bats paroxysm
+until a few last bats paroxysm

 charred, charred, charred

-over the brushless faces of ashen slopes.
+over the brushless skulls of ashen slopes.

-dawn swarms boulders spray-painted with pentacles.
+dawn swarms boulders spray-painted with pentacles

-sage leaves nearby cat-lick a flipped car.
+next to sage leaves which cat-lick a rusty, flipped car.

-maybe Charles Manson’s rusty chassis,
+maybe Charles Manson's crumpled chassis,

-maybe his enslaved killer cultists,
+maybe his enslaved killer cultists',

 or maybe another big bust coffin crash